The country club had a large Board which had differing opinions of if a remodel was necessary for the clubhouse which was outdated but functional.

 - The pool water levels had been falling and were likely the result of leaking pool pipes per vendor.
 Pool re-plumbing recommended along with pool deck replacement

 - Tennis courts and surrounding chain link fencing showed signs of significant wear and cracking, an indicator they were nearing the end of their useful life.
-Cost estimated were much greater as it did not appear an overlay would be possible.
+Cost estimated were much greater as it did not appear an overlay would be possible on the asphalt surfaces - a much more costly replacement project was needed.